-Secondly, check to see which organisation's are eligible to apply to ensure that you meet the basic governance criteria.
+Secondly, check to see which organisation's are eligible to apply to ensure that you meet the funder's basic governance criteria.
 This is referred to as your organisations legal status or structure.
 Here are some examples of legal structures for community groups and not for profit organisations:

 - Unincorporated association

 - Charitable Trust

 - Charitable Incorporated Organisation (CIO)

 - Company Limited by Guarantee

 - Community Interest Company (CIC)

 - Industrial and Provident Society/Community Benefit Society/ Cooperative Society

+- Community Amateur Sports Club (CASC)

-See page 16 for full details on the above structures.
+See page 17 for full details on the above structures.